Kay7/GettingAndCleaningData_Project/CodeBook.md

   The data set conforms to the following 'tidy data' principles :-
     1. Each variable measured is in one column.
     2. Each different observation of each variable is in a different row.
-    3. There is a single table for each kind of variable.
+    3. There is a single table for each kind of data.
 ```

 The tidy data set obtained, has -